cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 The default Cloudflare certificate is named **Cloudflare for Teams ECC Certificate Authority**.

-The certificate is also placed in `%ProgramData%\Cloudflare\installed_cert.pem` for easy reference by scripts or tools.
+The certificate is also placed in `%ProgramData%\Cloudflare\installed_cert.pem` for reference by scripts or tools.

 ### macOS